MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfinventory/functions/pfinventorypurchaseinventoryitemsasync.md

 ---
 author: jasonsandlin
 title: "PFInventoryPurchaseInventoryItemsAsync"
 description: "Purchase an item or bundle.
-Up to 10000 stacks of items can be added to a single inventory collection.
-Stack size is uncapped." ms.author: jasonsa ms.topic: reference ms.service: azure-playfab ms.date: 02/22/2024
+Up to 10,000 stacks of items can be added to a single inventory collection.
+Stack size is uncapped." ms.author: jasonsa ms.topic: reference ms.service: playfab ms.date: 11/19/2024
 ---

 # PFInventoryPurchaseInventoryItemsAsync

 Purchase an item or bundle.
-Up to 10000 stacks of items can be added to a single inventory collection.
+Up to 10,000 stacks of items can be added to a single inventory collection.
 Stack size is uncapped.

 ## Syntax